zhuty18/MyStories/README-s.md

 use argument `-m [your message]` to change commit message

+use argument `-p` to disable push

 ## Scripts

 prepare for commit

 `python3 prepare.py`

-use argument `-p` to set the work path
+use argument `-path` to set the work path

 use argument `-s` to disable auto word statics and word cloud